imoseidu/Finland-Employment-Education-Analysis/README.md

 SQL · Power BI · Python (pandas, matplotlib, seaborn)

 ---

+## Reproducing the Analysis

+To reproduce the analysis:

+1. Open `sql_project.db` using SQLite or DB Browser for SQLite.
+2. Run the SQL files in the `queries/` folder in numerical order.
+3. Query outputs correspond to files in `outputs/` (saved as CSV files).
+4. Use the output CSV files for visualization (see `plots/`).

+---
 ## Data Source
 - **Statistics Finland (StatFin)**
   *Employed persons aged 15–74 by educational level and sex, 2009–2024*